Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 }
 ```

-### Resource server access other resources
+### Resource server with function of visiting other resource servers (by OBO flow)
+The current resource server also can access other resources, there's a similar method to the web application usage to obtain access to the client access token, the difference is the access token obtained based on the `MSAL On-Behalf-Of` process.

 #### System diagram
-Resource server accesses other resource servers which are protected by Azure AD.
 ![Resource Server Access Other Resources](resource/add-based-resource-server-access-other-resources.png)

-* Access restricted resources related to Graph and Custom resources through resource server.
+1. Access restricted resources related to Graph and Custom resources through resource server.
-* Auto On-Behalf-Of to request an access token for other clients.
+2. Auto On-Behalf-Of to request an access token for other clients.
-* Use each client's access token to request restricted resource.
+3. Use each client's access token to request restricted resource.
-* Return secured data.
+4. Return secured data.

 #### Include the package
 To use this starter in a resource server with OBO function, please add following packages: